 A few other things that we’re struggling with includes items that have to be stored like camping supplies and holiday ornaments.
 If we end up going the TEFL route, we’re probably going to have to donate all that stuff.
 I’d like to do that anyway, but it’s probably frowned upon.

 In addition to the obvious downsizing, I’ve also been working on learning about what I really value.
 That process is a result of starting to listen to The Minimalists podcast.
-Whenever I’m in a rough patch, I tend to put them on and reflect on my life at the moment.
+Whenever I’m in a rough patch, I tend to put them on and reflect on minimalism and my life at the moment.
 It’s a fun exercise that has kept me off of social media, so that’s been nice at least.

 The Minimalists have come in clutch lately since I have a lot of changes happening in my life.
 For instance, I’m getting married on March 18th, changing my last name, leaving my job at the end of March, throwing a wedding party in June, then moving on to something new.
 As of right now, I’m not sure what I’m doing.

 That said, I did get accepted to a PhD program already! 🙂 Unfortunately, that complicates things a bit, but I suppose that’s a good problem to have.
 Now, I have to figure out if school is even right for me.
 I started looking at resources online, but I find that a lot of advice is rooted in societal norms.
 That said, I think a PhD is my next move.
 I want to have a bit more stability over the next few years while I try to figure out what’s next for me.
 Travel would be nice, but there’s always time for that – I hope.